Burton and Uttoxeter

 Burton and Uttoxeter is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the Parliament of the United Kingdom since 2024 by Jacob Collier of the Labour Party.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

 Although the constituency had always, since its creation in 1918, contained the town of Uttoxeter, it was formally known as Burton until the 2024 general election.
 Further to the 2023 Periodic Review of Westminster constituencies, there were no changes to the constituency boundaries, but the Boundary Commission for England recommended that it be renamed Burton and Uttoxeter.

+Constituency profile

+The Burton and Uttoxeter constituency is located in Staffordshire and covers most of the East Staffordshire district.
+It includes the large town of Burton upon Trent with a population of around 76,000, the small market town of Uttoxeter and a large rural area with many smaller villages.
+Burton is a major centre for brewing and contains eight breweries.
+Burton has areas of high deprivation whilst the rural parts of the constituency are wealthier.

+Levels of education, professional employment and income in the constituency are slightly lower than national averages.
+White people make up 85% of the population, a figure similar to the country as a whole, with Asians—primarily Pakistanis—forming 10%.
+Most of the constituency is represented by Reform UK councillors at the county council level, whilst at district council level the two towns of Burton and Uttoxeter elected mostly Labour Party councillors with the rural areas electing Conservatives.
+Voters in the constituency strongly supported leaving the European Union in the 2016 referendum; an estimated 64% supported Brexit compared to 52% nationwide.

 Boundaries

 Historic (Burton)

 1918–1950: The County Borough of Burton, the Urban District of Uttoxeter, the Rural Districts of Tutbury and Uttoxeter, and part of the Rural District of Stafford.

 1950–1983: The County Borough of Burton, the Urban District of Uttoxeter, and the Rural Districts of Tutbury and Uttoxeter.